crazyball/sandbox-test-01/README.md

 ## Todo (improvements)

 - Docker implementation
+- Use of more specific Exceptions names instead of RuntimeException
 - Use of API Platform (not used here to see some coding methods)
 - Use of ParamFetcher on controller to fill DTOs
 - Use of AMQP / Redis or equivalent for asynchronous actions (stats calculation etc.)